-C:\Users\ceda\Dropbox_HOME\Documents_Work\Conventions\LC\DMGuidelines\LC-Dredged material 2013-interim.docx the LC/LP set is available website (LC/LP 1.8 А training on 2007, http://www.imo.org/blast/mainframemenu.asp?topic_id=1654) to assist in the implementation of these Guidelines.
+1.8 A training set is available on the LC/LP website3 to assist in the implementation of these Guidelines.
 The training set includes a tutorial booklet, an instructor's manual, electronic presentation slides, and an extension providing low-technology techniques for assessing dredged material disposal.
-The training set explains key components of the Guidelines and offers access to experience of Contracting Parties in regulating ocean dumping over the last 30+ years (LC/LP 2007; LC/LP 2011).
+The training set explains key components of the Guidelines and offers access to the experience of Contracting Parties in regulating ocean dumping over the past three decades (LC/LP 2007; LC/LP 2011).
 In addition, an example application of the Guidelines is contained in Fredette (2005).

-1.9 The schematic shown in figure 1 presents the steps involved in the application of these Guidelines where important decisions should be made.
+1.9 The schematic in figure 1 presents the steps involved in the application of these Guidelines showing where important decisions should be made.
 In general, national authorities should use this schematic in an iterative manner (revisiting steps in the processes as needed) to ensure that all steps receive appropriate consideration before a decision is made to issue or decline a permit.
-The following sections of this document describe the steps and activities relevant to these Guidelines.
+The following sections describe the steps and activities relevant to these Guidelines.